 - Was he gay because he never got married or fathered children, or was he straight or bi-sexual?
 He died unmarried and childless.

 - William II was overshadowed by his father William I, the Conqueror.
 Junior had not taken as much territory as his father, but who did?
 The Conqueror’s grandson, Henry II, would look back on his grandfather’s reign as the gold standard.
-William II was trust aside, even though he was an excellent military commander.
+William II was thrust aside, even though he was an excellent military commander.

 - Walter Tirel, lord of Poix in northeast France, shot the fatal arrow in New Forest.
 The arrow went through his heart.
 The hunting party was probably drunk.